-Why Jennifer Love Hewitt Was Ready to Return to Hollywood Now
+How Jennifer Love Hewitt Left Hollywood to Come Back Stronger Than Ever - E!
+Online

 "Jennifer wanted to be able to give this second baby everything she gave her first, and that's taking time off to be a full-time mom.
 Because she's due in July, when we would start shooting season 11, timing-wise there was no way for her to do both, to be able to give that baby everything she wanted to give that baby and still be on our show," showrunner Erica Messer told EW at the time.
 "We wrote to that, and that's how season 10 ends.
 It's a bittersweet idea of, ‘Life is full of choices and they define who you are.'
 She makes the decision to leave the team for a while.
 It's really lovely and real, not only because it was happening off-screen, but because I know those things happen in real life too."

-And after almost three years off after welcoming son Atticus in June 2015, Hewitt was ready to return to work, with the star telling reporters she "needed to be a person for a while" after spending..."almost 29 years" in Hollywood before her mini-break.
+And almost three years off after welcoming son Atticus in June 2015, Hewitt was ready to return to work, with the star telling reporters she "needed to be a person for a while" having spent "almost 29 years" in Hollywood before her mini-break.

-Hewitt also said how important it was for her to "be there" for her children, explaining, "I needed to have new things to bring back to my craft.
+Hewitt also said how important it was for her to be there for her children, explaining, "I needed to have new things to bring back to my craft.
 I feel like I've done that now...They're these full-functioning, beautiful people now, and it's great."

-Plus, what better way to return to the craft than by joining Ryan Murphy's illustrious troupe of actors?
+Plus, what better way to return to the fold than by joining Ryan Murphy's illustrious troupe of actors?

 "It's been a little bit," Hewitt admitted to E!
 News at Fox's 2018 Upfronts of returning to TV.
 "I love the show, I love doing drama, I just think the cast is extraordinary and when Ryan Murphy calls, you pick up the phone and you do whatever he says because he's Ryan Murphy."

+And, in a 2018 Instagram post, JLH admitted that she still gets "nervous" going into work.

+"It's crazy after almost 30 years of doing something to still get scared," she wrote.
+"I think still wanting to do this job and knowing you guys still care, is special.
+Thank you from the bottom of my heart."

-9-1-1 marked a major milestone for Hewitt: It's the first series Hewitt filmed since becoming a mom of two, and when her casting on the show was first announced, she admitted to E!
-News that it was "going to be a whole new learning thing."
+While she speculated to E!
+News that navigating filming as a mom of two was "going to be a whole new learning thing."
 But still, she was excited for her two children to visit the set to "know who I used to be and still am."

-Even before production began though, Hewitt was dealing with a mini-controversy: her appearance on the red carpet at the Fox Upfront, with the star taking to her Instagram the day after to "apologize" for her outfit choice and hair and make-up, describing herself as a "hot mess."
+Even before production began though, Hewitt was dealing with a mini-controversy: Her appearance on the red carpet at the Fox Upfront, with the star taking to her Instagram the day after to "apologize" for her outfit choice, hair and make-up, describing herself as a "hot mess."

 "It has been a really intense couple of days.
 Like, so great, so blessed—but intense," Hewitt said in her Instagram Stories.
 "We go to the Upfront yesterday and nobody tells me the day is going to be like 12 hours long and the humidity is going to be almost 100 percent in New York City.
 So, I just have to apologize.
 Wearing a black suit?
 Not a good idea.
 Not wearing enough hairspray and teasing in my hair?
 Also a bad idea."